AGI remains unsolved.

 This approach ensures that ARC Prize remains an independent evaluator of frontier AI capabilities.

 Many researchers and companies develop custom solutions to ARC-AGI.
-Examples include submissions from MIT/Cornell and Jeremy Berman.
-For those that will open source all parts of their solution - apart from API calls to third-party services (see constraints below) - we will consider verification for new, and plausible, high-score claims.
+For those that have open sourced all parts of their solution - apart from API calls to third-party services (see constraints below) - we will consider verification for new, and plausible, high-score claims.
+Consideration does not guarantee selection for verification.

 1. You are allowed to use internet access and call external APIs.